wbamberg/idl-reference/docs/nsIEventTarget.md

 Dispatch an event to this event target.
 This function may be called from
 any thread, and it may be called re-entrantly.

-@param event
-  The event to dispatch.
-@param flags
-  The flags modifying event dispatch.
-The flags are described in detail
-  below.

 @throws NS_ERROR_INVALID_ARG
   Indicates that event is null.